 - Sometimes you care about the top card of your deck with cards like Delver of Secrets or Vampire Nocturnus.
 You can set up the exact card you want there with Brainstorm.

-This are just some of the things you can do with Brainstorm.
-But it provides such a good effect and it doesn’t cost too much – that’s why it deserves the first place on our list.
+These are just some of the things you can do with Brainstorm.
+But it provides such a good effect, and it doesn’t cost too much – that’s why it deserves the first place on our list.

 Best Cheap MTG Cards – Your Choices